MaxineTheMachine/Multiphysics-Portfolio/README.md

 where K is an operator encoding the dynamics of the displacement state vector w.

 For the optical model, we analyze a 1D slab waveguide using the effective index method.
-The optical physics are computed by solving the Helmholtz equation..
+The optical physics are computed by solving the Helmholtz equation.

 $$ \nabla^2 E + k_0^2n^2(x,z)E = \beta^2 E $$
 where $k_0$ is the wavenumber, $\beta = k_0n_{eff}$ is the propogation constant, and $n(x,z)$ is the refractive index.
 We formulate this as a matrix eigenvalue problem using separation of variables: